 Recipients of federal funds are required to take reasonable steps to ensure meaningful access to LEP persons to receive critical services while not imposing an undue financial burden on local government.
-SHRA's assessment of services provided in accordance with regulations and guidelines will be assessed using a Four Factor Analysis established by HUD.3
+SHRA's assessment of services provided in accordance with regulations and guidelines will be assessed using a Four Factor Analysis established by HUD.

 - 1. The number or proportion of LEP Persons served or encountered in the eligible service population; - 2.
 The frequency with which LEP persons come into contact with the programs; - 3.
-The nature and importance of the program, activity, or service provided by the Agency;
+The nature and importance of the program, activity, or service provided by the Agency; - 4.
+The resources available and cost.

-3 U.S. Dep't. of Housing and Urban Dev., "Final Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" 72 F.R.
+&lt;sup>3 U.S. Dep't. of Housing and Urban Dev., "Final Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" 72 F.R.
 2732 (Jan.
 22, 2007).